katyukha/thepath/README.md

 **NOTE**: this is alpha version, and api is still subject for change

 Following ideas used in design of this lib:
-- Implement struct or class `Path` that have to represent single path to file or directory.
+- Implement struct `Path` that have to represent single path to file or directory.
 - Avoid implicit modification of created path as much as reasonably possible.
   Any operation on path have to create new instance of `Path`,